-We are looking forward to a fun Autumn term as we take a step back in time and learn about the Celts.
+We hope you have had a great summer break!
+To launch our first term, we will be taking a step back in time and learn about the Celts.
 We launched our topic by visiting the Celtic Harmony Camp where the children became Celtic boys and girls for the day.
-They learnt how to grind wheat to make bread, weaving to make clothes and learnt about Celtic clans and how herbs were used to make medicines.
+They learned how to grind wheat to make bread, weaving to make clothes and learned about Celtic clans and how herbs were used to make medicines.

 We look forward to giving parents the same experience on our Living History Day.